Meet an LAUSD school board candidate — District 4’s Nick Melvoin: ‘The district is not providing the education that students deserve’

 Platform: Put kids first by cutting the bloated bureaucracy and keeping the best teachers in the classroom.

 Campaign funding: Melvoin has raised $296,948 and spent $88,007 as of Jan.
 21. Independent expenditure committees have spent $206,110 to support him.
-The funders are the Parent Teacher Alliance, which is sponsored by the California Charter Schools Association Advocates, and former LA Mayor Richard Riordan.
+The funders are the Parent Teacher Alliance, which is sponsored by the California Charter Schools Association Advocates, and former LA mayors Richard Riordan and Antonio Villaraigosa.
 A UTLA-funded independent committee backing Steve Zimmer and Imelda Padilla has spent $65,276 opposing Melvoin.

-Endorsements: Los Angeles Times, Speak UP, LA County Young Democrats, former LA Mayor Antonio Villaraigosa, former LA Mayor Richard Riordan, Pacific Palisades Democratic Club, California Charters Schools Association.
+Endorsements: Los Angeles Times, Los Angeles Daily News, Speak UP, LA County Young Democrats, former LA Mayor Antonio Villaraigosa, former LA Mayor Richard Riordan, Pacific Palisades Democratic Club, California Charters Schools Association.

 Campaign site: nickmelvoin.com